simongoricar/euphony/README.md

 For more info about each command, run `euphony <command-name> --help`.

 ### 5.1 `transcode`
+> Usage: `euphony transcode`
+> Help: `euphony transcode --help`

 Using the `transcode` command will scan your source libraries for changes and transcode the entire music collection into a single folder called the transcoded or aggregated library (see `aggregated_library.path` in the configuration file).
 This is the directory that will contain all transcoded files (and cover art).

-The files will be MP3 V0 by default (changing this should be reasonably easy - see `tools.ffmpeg.to_mp3_v0_args` in the configuration file).
+The transcoded audio files will be MP3 V0 by default (changing this should be reasonably easy - see `tools.ffmpeg.to_mp3_v0_args` in the configuration file).

+### 5.2 `validate`
+> Usage: `euphony validate`
+> Help: `euphony validate --help`

+Using the `validate` command will scan your source libraries and notify you of any unexpected files and any inter-library collisions.

+This catches things like:
+- accidentally putting an album in an artist directory,
+- unwanted audio file formats,
+- unwanted cover image formats,
+- other unwanted files in the library root, artist and album directories.

 ---